 - formally assess the independence of Non-Executive Directors;

-- arrange the evaluation of the performance of the Board and Committees on an annual basis;
+- arrange the evaluation of the performance of the Board and Committees on a biennial basis;

 - arrange for an appropriate training and development programme for Board members, as well as an induction programme for newly appointed Directors.